timescale/docs/api/_hyperfunctions/max_n_by/examples.md

 );
 ```

-Here's how we can find the 10 largest transactions in the table, what time
+Find the 10 largest transactions in the table, what time they occurred, and what
-they occurred, and what symbol was being traded.
+symbol was being traded:

 ```sql
 SELECT